The Ultimatum: Marry or Move On: Filming

 Season one of the series was filmed in various locations in Austin, Texas.
 The first week the contestants spent dating each other was filmed at the Marriott Downtown Hotel in the city, while the rest of the series was filmed at the Aloft Austin Downtown Hotel.

 Filming started in May 2021 and lasted for eight weeks with the reunion being filmed later.

 Season two of the series was filmed in Charlotte, North Carolina from September 2022 to November 2022.

 Season three was filmed in Downtown Phoenix, Arizona.

 Release

 A trailer was in the reunion episode of season two of Love Is Blind on March 4, 2022.
 It was advertised as "the next great social experiment" with the same creator as Love Is Blind.

 The first season consisting of eight episodes released to Netflix on April 6, 2022, and later released the final episode along with a reunion special on April 13, a week later.

 The second season consisting of eight episodes released to Netflix on August 23, 2023, and later released the final episode along with a reunion special on August 30, a week later.

+The fourth season premiered on Netflix on July 15, 2026, featuring six couples, and concluded with a reunion special released on July 22, 2026.